 Remark 5: The reason for this assumption will become clear in the proof of Theorem 2.
 It is similar in spirit to the four moment theorem for eigenvector components of a Wigner or Gaussian random matrix, different versions have been established by Tao and Vu and Knowles and Yin .
 Figure 4 provides numerical evidence for the plausibility of assumption A5 in the Erdös–Rényi case.

 In addition to assumptions A0–A5 on the random graph ensemble, the statement of Theorem 2 places an assumption on the measurement vector .
 This vector contains ones and zeros such that .
 We assume as , that is, we exclude the case where grows without bound as n grows.
 (If M has the same value for all nodes, the output is constant and the error is identically zero.
 The expression in Theorem 2 holds trivially so we ignore this case.)

-Total number of states (n) and number of conducting states () for different ion-channel models.
-Empirically based model refinements have led to increasing numbers of channel states, without dramatically increasing the number of conducting states
+To motivate this assumption, Table 3 shows the total number of states (n) and the number of conducting states () for representative ion-channel models.
+Model refinements driven by empirical evidence have tended to increase the total number of states relative to Hodgkin and Huxley’s original model, without significantly increasing the number of conducting states.